TobiasFantoni/decap-website/content/docs/intro.md

 The folks at Netlify created Netlify CMS to fill a gap in the static site generation pipeline.
 There were some great proprietary headless CMS options, but no real contenders that were open source and extensible—that could turn into a community-built ecosystem like WordPress or Drupal.
 For that reason, Netlify CMS is _made_ to be community-driven, and has never been locked to the Netlify platform (despite the name).
 In February 2023 [Netlify CMS became Decap CMS](https://www.netlify.com/blog/netlify-cms-to-become-decap-cms/).

-With this in mind, you can:
+With this in mind, you ca

-* Use Decap CMS without Netlify and deploy your site where you always have, hooking up your own CI, site hosting, CDN, etc.
 * Use Netlify without Decap CMS and edit your static site in your code editor.
 * Or, use them together and have a fully-working CMS-enabled site with [one click](../start-with-a-template/)!